Whew! You made it through the job interview.

-Then, assuming they don't tell you that the job has been filled, ask:
+Then, assuming they don't tell you that the job has been filled, ask these questions:

 These are the basic questions which should provide you with all of the information you need.

-The job interviewing process always seems to take more time than anyone wants or expects it to take.
-So, take good care of yourself by continuing your job search, even if you feel like a job offer will be appearing very soon!
-Jobs do get cancelled, and other people do get hired sometimes.
-Avoid boxing yourself in and limiting your options by keeping your job search active until you have a job offer.
+The job interviewing process usually takes more time than anyone wants or plans.
+Employers do frequently cancel jobs for many different reasons.
+They also hire other people.
+Avoid boxing yourself in or limiting your options by keeping your job search active until you have a job offer.